veebch/ir-see/README.md

 2. Swap the green and blue channels.
 3. Following that, look at a **HSL** (Hue-Saturation-Lightness) adustment to bring out/shift the little colour you have in the image.

-In general though, just play with the image until you have something you're happy with.
+Adjust the image until you have something you're happy with.

 ## Videos